Lyme Disease Statistics

-The majority of cases occur in June, July, and August, peaking just after the mid-May to mid-July period when the nymphal deer tick is feeding.
+The majority of cases occur in June, July, and August, peaking just after the mid-May to mid-July period when blacklegged tick (deer tick) nymphs are feeding.
 This lag is due to the 3-30 day period between an infected tick bite and the start of signs and symptoms.

 - Reported Cases of Lyme Disease in Minnesota

 Graph showing the number of reported Lyme disease in Minnesota by year.

 - Reported Cases of Lyme Disease in Minnesota by Month of Onset 2000-2013 (PDF: 289KB/1 page)

 Graph showing the percent of cases of Lyme disease by month of onset.

 In recent years, most Lyme disease cases in 2008 reported likely exposure to deer ticks in east-central, north-central, and southeast Minnesota.

 - High Risk Areas for Tick-borne Diseases in Minnesota

 A map that shows counties of highest Tick-borne risk in Minnesota.